enhance-dev/enhance.dev/app/docs/md/routing/api-routes/index.md

 })
 ```

-The second is converting your form data to JSON and sending it along as the mime type of `application/json`.
+The second option is converting your form data to JSON and sending it along as the content type of `application/json`.

 ```javascript
 const form = document.querySelector('form')